ChristopherBiscardi/gatsby-mdx/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+A link to your [gatsby-mdx minimal repro](https://github.com/ChristopherBiscardi/gatsby-mdx-minimal-repro) and Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'